Courseiva

 Why this answer

-Option A is correct because Azure Event Hubs is a big data streaming platform and event ingestion service that integrates with Synapse.
-Option B is wrong because Azure Data Factory is primarily for batch data integration.
-Option C is wrong because Azure Blob Storage is a storage service, not an ingestion service.
+Azure Event Hubs is a big data streaming platform and event ingestion service that integrates with Synapse Analytics for streaming data.
+Option A is incorrect because Azure Data Factory is primarily for batch data integration, not real-time streaming.
+Option B is incorrect because Azure Blob Storage is a storage service, not an ingestion service.

-Option D is wrong because Azure Analysis Services is for semantic modeling, not streaming ingestion.
+Option D is incorrect because Azure Analysis Services is for semantic modeling, not streaming ingestion.

 MCQmedium